EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 User notes created by UI.
-Linked to journal entries by the `JournalEntryId` column Linked to system by the `SystemEdsmId` column
+Linked to journal entries by the `JournalEntryId` column Linked to system by the `SystemEdsmId` column (may be Null if no EDSM star)

+RJP - linked to journal ID fine, presume always a FSDJump entry, we should state.
+Why link to EDSM? just for ease?

 Migrated from the [`EDDiscovery.SystemNote`](https://github.com/EDDiscovery/EDDiscovery/wiki/Databases-in-EDD#systemnote) table